SAMOS-76/RISC-V-Team7/Statements/Louis_Canning.md

 **The Problem I Discovered:**

-Standard hazard detection has a **subtle but critical flaw** that isn't commonly discussed:
+Standard hazard detection has a **small but critical flaw** that isn't commonly discussed that I dscovered in my testing and explored with my designs:
 - Register address fields (`ra`, `rb`, `rd`) occupy the same bit positions across all instruction formats
 - In I-type and U-type instructions, these bit fields represent **immediate values**, not registers
+- These fields will still propagate through pipeline registers as 'fake' register addresses
 - **Example bug scenario:**
   - Previous instruction: `lw x10, 0(x5)` (loading into register x10)
   - Current instruction: `addi x3, x4, 10` (immediate value is 10)